secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Fundamentals.md

 10:58:33.750393 IP 172.16.146.2.52195 > 172.16.146.1.domain: 7579+ PTR?
 1.1.67.172.in-addr.arpa.
 (41)
 ```

 - In this terminal, we are calling tcpdump and selecting the interface eth0 to capture traffic.
 Once we issue the command, tcpdump will begin to sniff traffic and see the first few packets across the interface.
-By issuing the `-nn` switches as seen below, we tell TCPDump to refrain from resolving IP addresses and port numbers to their hostnames and common port names.
+- By issuing the `-nn` switches as seen below, we tell TCPDump to refrain from resolving IP addresses and port numbers to their hostnames and common port names.
 In this representation, the last octet is the port from/to which the connection goes.

-#### Disable Name Resolution
+- #### Disable Name Resolution
-- Tcpdump Fundamentals
+	- When utilizing the `-e` switch, we are tasking tcpdump to include the ethernet headers in the capture's output along with its regular content.
+We can see this worked by examining the output.
+Usually, the first and second fields consist of the Timestamp and then the IP header's beginning.
+Now it consists of Timestamp and the source MAC Address of the host.
 ```shell-session
 secmancer@htb[/htb]$ sudo tcpdump -i eth0 -nn